turingschool/mod-0-project-be/section2/reflection.md

 4. Why might you want to use an if-statement?
   - You would want to use them to provide output that reflects a current state or selection made that specific to the user or situation, especially if that state could change.
 Such as :
     * To determine what result will be shown when a user fills in a form or questionnaire
-    * Or (like the example in the section 4 class) to provide an indicator if a payment was made and what message will show based on this.
+    * Or (like the example in the session 4 class) to provide an indicator if a payment was made and what message will show based on this.

 5. What is the Ruby syntax for an if statement?

   `if` variable with boolean
-    instructions to follow - usually includes a `puts` `end` (to indicate end of code block for specific if statement) __Example:__
+    instructions to follow - usually includes a `puts` `end` (to indicate end of code block for specific if statement)

+  __Example:__
 ```Ruby
 if time >= "10:30pm"